xy7313/xy7313.github.io/_posts/2017-04-07-Salesforce.md

 8. Assign work to queues and use Chatter to collaborate on requests, and track everything in
 9. at an aggregate level.
 10. versatile
+11.  a user’s Salesforce account may have been compromised
+12. find root cause
+13. Important for both security tracking purposes and adoption
+14. Sandboxes are a vital tool for administrators and developers and a worthwhile investment;
+15. view all future jobs, including Apex jobs, dashboard refreshes, and reporting snapshots.
+16. These are your primary stakeholders for 。。。
+17. What are your main pain points at present?
+18. What is your budget/timeline?
+19. Before you can make your own app or service publicly available to potential customers,
+20. paint yourself in to corner with that strategy
+21. Remember before you roll out a new app get your users ready.
+To do that you will want to message out the change that is coming to the relevant users and when it will be coming.
+22. Each table comprises a number of columns
+23. square bracket
+24. rollup  summary